rakhimov/scram/doc/coding_standards.rst

 *************

-Good documentation of the code and functionality is the requirement for maintainability and evolution of the project and its acceptance by users.
+Good documentation of the code and functionality is the requirement for maintainability and evolution of the project.

 The project adheres to the Documentation Driven Development model (`DDD talk by Corey Oordt`_), following the best practices of `Agile Documentation`_,